geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah.
 Everyone should test that.
 We have that channel for it now.
 Test failure.
 All the tests should be passing locally on your computer because that's what's really important for these Cloud Code things to work.
 If we can make a small test leak, a small repo, it would be very judgmental, judicious about what we let in.

 ##### **Nimlgen** [[00:16:25](https://www.youtube.com/watch?v=_mJIF112c5k&t=985)]
 Opinionated.
 Opinionated, yeah.
-But I have...
+But I have..

 ##### **Geohot** [[00:16:32](https://www.youtube.com/watch?v=_mJIF112c5k&t=992)]
 I don't know.
-Something happened last week and I feel like I've...
+Something happened last week and I feel like I've..
 I don't know.

 ##### **Nimlgen** [[00:16:35](https://www.youtube.com/watch?v=_mJIF112c5k&t=995)]
 I don't know.